mubeess/privacy/README.md

 ## Privacy-Policy

-Shiekh Abubakar Mukhtar built the Sheikh Abubakar Mukhtar Zuhudu-1 app and Sheikh Abubakar Mukhtar Alburda-1 as
+Mubarak Ibrahim built the Sheikh Abubakar Mukhtar Zuhudu-1, Sheikh Abubakar Mukhtar Zuhudu--1, Sheikh Abubakar Mukhtar Zuhudu--2, and Sheikh Abubakar Mukhtar Alburda-1 apps as
                   a Free app.
 This SERVICE is provided by Shiekh Abubakar Mukhtar at no cost and is intended for use as is.